The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

 If an algorithm $A$ tests job $j$ (and then executes it), we denote the time it spends on the job $j$ as $\alg{p_j} = t_j+p_j$ if $A$ tests $j$.
 Otherwise, $\alg{p_j} = u_j$ if $A$ executes $j$ untested.
 Similarly, we denote $\opt{p_j}$ as the time an optimal schedule spends on the job $j$.
 As stated in~\cite{DBLP:conf/waoa/AlbersE20,DBLP:conf/innovations/DurrEMM18,DBLP:journals/algorithmica/DurrEMM20}, $\opt{p_j} = \min\{u_j, t_j + p_j\}$ for all $j$.

 }

-The \emph{tasks} regarding a job $j$ are the testing, execution, or execution-untested of $j$ (taking $t_j$, $p_j$, or $u_j$, respectively).
-We follow the notation in the work of Albers and Eckl~\cite{DBLP:conf/waoa/AlbersE20} and denote $c(k,j)$ as the \emph{contribution} of job $k$ in the completion time of job $j$ in the online schedule $A$.
+We follow the notation in the work of Albers and Eckl~\cite{DBLP:conf/waoa/AlbersE20} and denote by $c(k,j)$ the \emph{contribution} of job $k$ in the completion time of job $j$ in the online schedule $A$.
 That is, $c(k,j)$ is the total time of the tasks regarding job $k$ before the completion time of job $j$.
-The \emph{completion time} of job $j$ in the schedule $A$ is then $\sum_{k=1}^n c(k,j)$.
-Similarly, we define $\opt{c}(k,j)$ as the contribution of job $k$ in the completion time of job $j$ in the optimal schedule. \hide{\hhl{Since the optimal algorithm knows $p_j$ in advance, it can decide optimally whether to test a job and execute the jobs in the shortest $\opt{p_j}$ processing time first order.}} {As observed, $\optimal$ schedules in the order of $p^*$,} $\opt{c}(k,j) = 0$ if $k$ is executed after $j$ in the optimal schedule, and $\opt{c}(k,j) = \opt{p_k}$ otherwise.
+The \emph{completion time} of job $j$ in the schedule $A$, denoted by $c_j$, is then $\sum_{k=1}^n c(k,j)$.
+Similarly, we define $\opt{c}(k,j)$ as the contribution of job $k$ in the completion time of job $j$ in the optimal schedule. \hide{\hhl{Since the optimal algorithm knows $p_j$ in advance, it can decide optimally whether to test a job and execute the jobs in the shortest $\opt{p_j}$ processing time first order.}} {As observed, $\optimal$ schedules in non-decreasing order of $p^*$,} $\opt{c}(k,j) = 0$ if $k$ is executed after $j$ in the optimal schedule, and $\opt{c}(k,j) = \opt{p_k}$ otherwise.